jundalisay/sp/content/en/research/schopenhauer/world/chapter-39.md

 ---

-All these reflections are intended to bring out the subjective part of æsthetic pleasure; that is to say, that pleasure so far as it consists simply of delight in perceptive knowledge as such, in opposition to will.
+The subjective part of æsthetic pleasure is that pleasure of delight in perceptive knowledge as such, in opposition to will.

 And as directly connected with this, there naturally follows the explanation of that disposition or frame of mind which has been called the sense of the sublime.
 We have already remarked above that the transition to the